-All students who are enrolled in the Learning Disabilities Program (LDP) and the College Transition Program (CTP) meet regularly with a member of the programs' professional academic staff.
+All students who are enrolled in the Learning Differences Program (LDP) and the College Transition Program (CTP) meet regularly with a member of the programs' professional academic staff.
 During these meetings students receive services based on their individual needs, including:

 - Organizing their time to prepare and complete academic assignments and to prepare for academic examinations in a timely manner.

 - Understanding what is required to prepare and complete academic assignments and to prepare for academic examinations, including reading about and understanding new concepts, locating and refining resource searches, identifying and understanding key terminology, working through sample problems, self-quizzing, and brainstorming, outlining and drafting papers and essays,